vl4d1m1r/react-material-ui-universal-form/README.md

 by Vladimir Jankovic

+Read more about this project in my article [here](https://doctypeadventures.netlify.app/post/my-open-source-universal-form).

 This is universal, customizable form with field validation written in React with Material UI library.
 Main features are:

-- Two possible types of validation - required field and regex validation.
+- Two possible types of validation - required field and RegEx validation.
 - 7 types of input fields including: Slider, Date/Time and Switch fields.
 - Total modularity.
+You can use it any way you want in your React/Material-UI projects.
 - You can even loop over your form definition and display each input field with automatic validation and state-controlled value.

 ## Dependencies